Apply For An Initial Study Permit

-If you wish to study in Canada and are not a Canadian citizen or permanent resident, then you must have a valid Study Permit to study in a program of 6 months or more.
-Applications for initial Study Permits can only be done outside of Canada.
-Prospective University of Toronto students should go to our Required Immigration Documentation section for complete details regarding what is required before coming to Canada.
+If you wish to study in Canada and you are not a Canadian citizen or permanent resident, then you must have a valid Study Permit to study in a program of 6 months or more.
+Prospective University of Toronto students should read our Required Immigration Documentation page for complete details regarding what is required before coming to Canada.

 International high school students currently studying in Canada: